 MY PARENTS: for living in a home that requires so much work to maintain when they’re out of comission

 MY SIBLINGS: for not demanding I give up my role in order for them to take over

 It’s ugly, feeling this way, and I hate being the kind of person who thinks of herself first--the inconvenience of laying out additional time, energy, and resources--instead of immediately responding with compassion and grace.
 So I suppose it's a very good thing I recently concluded life is like a muscle because clearly the Universe is letting me know my life-glutes could use some serious conditioning.

 This is not who I want to be.

 So I give myself a mental shake and decide to talk things over with my husband (famous for his wisdom and counsel) and the two of us discuss options for making this latest development work.
 His initial suggestion: what if my siblings and I divide up the 12 weeks into chunks, each of us being responsible for whatever my parent’s might need during that 4 week period?

 I try to envision this working and feel exhausted.
-And how would my brother handle four weeks from a distance?
+Besides, how would my brother handle his four weeks from a distance?

 His second suggestion: what if my siblings and I divide the caregiver tasks into three main categories--driving, cooking, cleaning--and each of us takes responsibility for a single area?